loganathan-sekaran/QuickSaveAlias/README.md

 ------------------
 ````
   adal    <alias name> <alias value>              : To add an alias and persist the change.
-  rmal    <alias name> <alias value>              : To remove an alias and persist the change.
+  rmal    <alias name>                            : To remove an alias and persist the change.
   chal    <alias name> <alias value>              : To change an alias and persist the change.
   cpal    <old alias name> <new alias name>       : Copy an old alias to a new alias name and persist the change.
   mval    <old alias name> <new alias name>       : Rename an old alias with a new name and persist the change.

   adfn    <function name> <function value>                : To add an alias function and persist the change.
 This function can have arguments like $1, $2.
-  rmfn    <function name> <function value>                : To remove an alias function and persist the change.
-This function can have arguments like $1, $2.
+  rmfn    <function name>                                 : To remove an alias function and persist the change.
   chfn    <function name> <function value>                : To change an alias function and persist the change.
 This function can have arguments like $1, $2.
   cpfn    <old function name> <new function name>         : Copy an old alias function to a new alias function name and persist the change.
-This function can have arguments like $1, $2.
   mvfn    <old function name> <new function name>         : Rename an old alias function with a new name and persist the change.
-This function can have arguments like $1, $2.

   alh     : To show this usage.
 ````